jennifergc/GDAS_for_Secondary_Cosmic_Rays/EAS_analysis_code/how_to_simulate_Nshowers.md

 ###################################################################
 ```

-5. After ENTER, the simulation will be launched and should show you in screen:
+5. After ENTER, the simulation will be launched and they show you in screen this:
 ```
 ###################################################################
 # I will run this simulation using those parameters